Nadya Tolokonnikova: Release

 On the afternoon of December 23, 2013, Tolokonnikova was released from a prison hospital in Krasnoyarsk, where she was being treated for an unspecified illness.
-According to Yelena Pimonenko, senior prosecutor assistant of the Krasnoyarsk Krai, Tolokonnikova was released because the article "hooliganism" of the Russian Criminal Code falls under the newly introduced amnesty bill.
+According to Yelena Pimonenko, senior prosecutor assistant of the Krasnoyarsk Krai, Tolokonnikova was released because the article "hooliganism" of the Russian Criminal Code fell under the newly introduced amnesty bill.
 Putin's amnesty was seen by the freed prisoners and numerous critics as a propaganda stunt as Russia prepared to host the 2014 Winter Olympics in February.

-Tolokonnikova said, "Releasing people just a few months before their term expires is a cosmetic measure ... that includes the case of Khodorkovsky, who didn't have much time left on his prison term.
+About her release, Tolokonnikova said: "Releasing people just a few months before their term expires is a cosmetic measure ... that includes the case of Khodorkovsky, who didn't have much time left on his prison term.
 This is ridiculous.
 While Putin refuses to release those people who really needed it.
-It is a disgusting and cynical act" and urged countries to boycott the 2014 Winter Olympics.
+It is a disgusting and cynical act", and urged countries to boycott the 2014 Winter Olympics.
 She and Alyokhina said they would form a human rights movement for prison reforms.
 On March 6, 2014, Tolokonnikova and Alyokhina were assaulted and injured at a fast food outlet by local youths in Nizhny Novgorod.

-After release, Tolokonnikova and Alyokhina founded a penal and judicial-themed media outlet MediaZona.
+After their release, Tolokonnikova and Alyokhina founded a penal and judicial-themed media outlet MediaZona.

+OnlyFans

+In 2021, Nadezhda Tolokonnikova announced that she had started an account on OnlyFans, a paid membership site that was known for allowing women to create and sell pornography with their own image.
+Tolokonnikova wrote on Twitter, "Crazy Empress."
+According to her OnlyFans account, a subscription to view racy images of the Pussy Riot leader cost $10 a month.
+The account was created in July 2021.

 Sochi detention

 In February 2014, Tolokonnikova and Maria Alyokhina were detained in Sochi by the Adler Police in connection with an alleged hotel theft.
 They were released without charge.
-On February 19, a footage surfaced showing Tolokonnikova and the other Pussy Riot members being attacked with nagaikas by Cossacks, who were helping in patrolling Sochi during the Winter Olympics.
+On February 19, footage surfaced showing Tolokonnikova and the other Pussy Riot members being attacked with nagaikas by Cossacks, who were helping in patrolling Sochi during the Winter Olympics.

-2022 Meeting with US State Department
+2022 meeting with US State Department

 Tolokonnikova met with Secretary of State Antony Blinken to discuss freedom of press worldwide, and in particular the future of independent media in Russia, such as Mediazona.
 Maria Zakharova, Spokeswoman for the Ministry of Foreign Affairs of the Russian Federation, reacted to this meeting on her official Telegram channel.

 Works

 In 2016, she wrote the autobiographical book How to Start a Revolution, published by Penguin Publishing Group.
 Between 2018 and 2019, Tolokonnikova wrote music for and toured with the musical production Riot Days, based on the book of the same name by Maria Alyokhina.
 In 2018, her book Read & Riot: A Pussy Riot Guide to Activism was published by HarperCollins.
 It includes a reading list curated by Tolokonnikova of 123 books, articles, and tracts on protest theory.